Saalik/MultiKVS/DecomposedVersions/documents/Scratch/transaction.md

 ## Returns

-The value of the key in the buffer if it exist, otherwise returns the value in the snapshot.
+The objectVersions of the key in the buffer if it exist, otherwise returns the objectVersions in the snapshot.

 # Effector